innocentiuss/GoNyaa/README.md

 Python: Collecting data from nyaa order by uploading count;

-Java: Offering web frontend and backend; Using HTTP to communicate with python crawler.
+Java: Offering web frontend and backend;

+RPC by HTTP.

 ##### Extra attention